piskvorky/gensim/docs/src/simserver.rst

 service access via Pyro.
 Pyro takes care of all the socket listening/request routing/data marshalling/thread spawning, so it saves us a lot of trouble.

-To create a similarity server, we just create a :class:`gensim.similarities.SessionServer` object and register it with a Pyro daemon for remote access.
+To create a similarity server, we just create a :class:`gensim.similarities.simserver.SessionServer` object and register it with a Pyro daemon for remote access.
 There is a small `example script <https://github.com/piskvorky/gensim/blob/simserver/gensim/test/run_simserver.py>`_ included with gensim, run it with::